pawap/sentiment19/README.md

    spring.data.mongodb.uri=mongodb://<host>:<port>/<db>
    ```
    The configuration data is redundant, you only need the first three lines, or the last one.
 If you don't have a db just yet, don't worry!
-Spring Boot will create a db by the specified name, if does not exist.
+Spring Boot will create a db by the specified name, if one does not exist.

 5. Optionally configure a custom port for the web app to run (default is 8080):